 Demonstrate your consulting skills

-Your specific skills will contribute to your success and how recruiters view you as a potential candidate.
-Your technical and soft skills will align you with the job requirements you’re about to encounter.
+Your specific skills will contribute to your success and how recruiters perceive you as a potential candidate.
+Your technical and interpersonal skills will align you with the job requirements you’re about to encounter.
 Don’t just list skills that match the job advert; demonstrate them in action.

 Your skills, metrics, and use of industry-specific tools add authority to your CV.
-They show employers how to bring in more business, and retain and attract new clients.
+They demonstrate to employers how to generate more business, and retain and attract new clients.
 A great strategy here is to set aside a section for skills and then incorporate them when you generate bullet points.

 Technical skills